Monotonicity of entropy for real quadratic rational maps: A monotonicity result

 \begin{theorem} Restricted to the part of the component of degree zero maps in $\mathcal{M}_2(\Bbb{R})-\mathcal{S}(\Bbb{R})$ that lies strictly below the line ${\rm{Per}}_1(1)$ the level sets of the function $h_\Bbb{R}$ are connected. \end{theorem} The proof uses the Douady and Hubbard theory of polynomial-like mappings \cite{MR816367}.
 We first show that outside the escape locus\footnote{Recall that by observation \hyperref[h]{4.h} the family $\mathcal{F}_1$ \eqref{family-1} -- on which Figure \ref{fig:plot1} is based -- is away from the escape locus.} one can quasi-conformally perturb a real attracting fixed point to make it super-attracting without changing the real entropy.

-\begin{theorem} Let $f(z)\in\Bbb{R}(z)$ be a real quadratic rational map away from the escape locus and admitting a real attracting fixed point.
-Then, there exists a unique real quadratic polynomial of the same real entropy which is quasi-conformally conjugate to $f$ outside a neighborhood of the attracting fixed point. \end{theorem}
+\begin{theorem} Let $f(z)\in\Bbb{R}(z)$ be a real quadratic rational map that is not in the escape locus and admits a real attracting fixed point.
+Then, there exists a real quadratic polynomial $p$ which is quasi-conformally conjugate to $f$ outside a neighborhood of the attracting fixed point via a homeomorphism $h$ satisfying $\bar\partial h=0$ on the filled Julia set of $p$ (i.e. a hybrid equivalence).
+Such a polynomial has the same real entropy as $f$ and is unique up to an affine conjugacy. \end{theorem}

-\begin{proof} {We first start with constructing a polynomial-like map out of $f$ following an idea that has been alluded to on \cite[p.
-482]{MR1806289}.
-We then slightly modify the proof of the \textit{Douady-Hubbard straightening theorem} to construct a measurable structure which is furthermore symmetric with respect to the complex conjugation $z\mapsto\bar{z}$. \\ By conjugating with a real Möbius map, we may assume that the real attracting fixed point is $\infty$.
-Denote the multiplier by $\lambda\in (-1,1)$.
-If $\lambda=0$, $f$ is a real polynomial itself and there is nothing to prove.
-So suppose $\lambda\neq 0$.
-Since $f$ is not in the escape locus, there is precisely one critical value in the immediate basin $\mathcal{A}_0$ of $\infty$.
-Fixing a Koenigs linearization centered at $\infty$, there is a maximal domain of definition for its inverse, i.e. a holomorphic embedding